Taro-Hayashi/THQWGD001/README.md

 |Bambu Lab P1S|0.4 mm|0.12mm Fine @BBL X1C|Sanding to the shaft and support marks is required.|

 > [!NOTE]
-> Shaft should be printed horizontally for durability
+> Shaft should be printed horizontally for durability.
 > Slowing down the printing speed will print more nicely.

 ![](img/tq_p.jpg)